wavefrontHQ/docs/pages/doc/logging_overview.md

 You can use metrics to get the numerical data to identify the performance issues in a system, use traces to get an overview of your entire application and discover the services or service requests that don’t perform as expected and use logs to debug the issues.

-{%include note.html content="By default, Tanzu Observability retains the logs you send for 14 days.
-If you want to retain it for a longer time period contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help."%}
+{%include note.html content=Tanzu Observability retains the logs you send for 14 days.
+If you want to keep the data for a longer time, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help."%}

 ## What's a Log?

-Logs are structured or unstructured text records of an events that took place at a given time.
-Logs in Taznu observability include the following attributes:
+Logs are structured or unstructured text records of events that took place at a given time.
+Logs in Taznu Observability include the following attributes:

 ![Gives an overview of the attributes in a log.
 They are listed in the table below](images/logging_log_image.png)